-Sea Turtles Are A Great Tourist Attraction For Their Unique Existence In Almost Every Corner Of The Ocean Waters Worldwide.
-In Kenya South Coast And Islands We Are Lucky To Have Them.
+Sea Turtles are a Great Tourist Attraction For Their Unique Existence In Almost Every Corner Of The Ocean Waters Worldwide.
+In Kenya South Coast ocean we are lucky to have them.

 Types Of Sea Turtles